Kinto/kinto/cliquet_docs/api/resource.rst

 Conflicts
 ---------

-Since some fields can be :ref:`defined as unique <resource-class>` per collection (per user), some conflicts may appear when creating records.
+Since some fields can be defined as unique per collection, some conflicts may appear when creating records.

 .. note::